nyergler/effective-django-update/source/01_intro/models.rst

 You can find the database configuration in ``addressbook/settings.py``.
 The ``settings.py`` file contains the Django configuration for our project.
-There are some settings that you must specify -- like the ``DATABASES`` configuration, for example -- and others that are optional.
+There are some settings that you must specify -- the ``DATABASES`` configuration, for example -- and others that are optional.
 Django fills in some defaults when it generates the project scaffolding, and the documentation contains a `full list of settings`_.
 You can also add your own settings here, if needed.